JohnReedLOL/scala-trace-debug/README.md

 ^ Clicking on "Main.scala:12" will cause you to jump to Main.scala, line 12.

 "Pos() does not rely on runtime reflection or stack inspection, and is done at compile-time using macros.
-This means that it is both orders of magnitude faster than e.g. getting file-name and line-numbers using stack inspection, and also works on Scala.js where reflection and stack inspection can't be used." - adapted from Li Haoyi's *sourcecode*
+This means that it is both orders of magnitude faster than e.g. getting file-name and line-numbers using stack inspection, and also works on Scala.js where reflection and stack inspection can't be used." - taken from Li Haoyi's *sourcecode*

 ____________________________________________________________________________________________________________________